ebeshero/UpTransformation/References.md

 ### XQuery

-There are twogood general XQuery books:
+There are two good general XQuery books:

 * Priscilla Walmsley, _XQuery_, 2nd edition, 2015, O’Reilly.
 It contains documentation of both XPath functions used in XQuery and XQuery itself.
 XQuery and XPath share a function library, so the XPath references above also pertain to XQuery.
 * Clifford B. Anderson and Joseph C. Wicentowski, _XQuery for humanists_, 2020, Texas A&amp;M University Press.
 Less complete than Priscilla Walmsley’s book, but very accessible to XQuery beginners.